-The Statement of Accounts was authorised for issue by the Deputy Chief Executive & S151 Officer on 31 August 2020.
-Events taking place after this date will not be reflected in the financial statements or notes.
+The unaudited Statement of Accounts was authorised for issue by the Deputy Chief Executive & S151 Officer on 31 August 2020.
 Where events taking place before this date provided information about conditions existing at 31 March 2020, figures and disclosures in the accounts require adjustment if they are material.
-No such material events have occurred.
+Cabinet agreed to the disposal of the Dreamland Amusement Park on 1 August 2019 and the sale was subsequently agreed on 18 December 2020.